 (a) Loan Proceeds.
 The proceeds of the loan shall be used solely for the development of the Eligible Project permitted under the applicable FCF Legislation and approved by DHCD.

 (b) Loan Amount.
-The amount of any FCF loan granted under the Original FCF Legislation shall not exceed 30% of the Total Development Cost of the Project, and the amount of any FCF loan granted under the FCF 2, FCF 3, FCF 4 or FCF 5 Legislation shall not exceed 50% of the Total Development Cost of the Project; provided, however, that DHCD may establish per-unit and per-Project dollar limits in the FCF Guidelines to which the loan would also be subject.
+The amount of any FCF loan granted under the Original FCF Legislation shall not exceed 30% of the Total Development Cost of the Project, and the amount of any FCF loan granted under the FCF 2, FCF 3, FCF 4, FCF 5, or FCF 6 Legislation shall not exceed 50% of the Total Development Cost of the Project; provided, however, that DHCD may establish per-unit and per-Project dollar limits in the FCF Guidelines to which the loan would also be subject.

 (c) Loan Period.
 The original term of the loan shall be up to 30 years.
-At the maturity date, the term may be extended for additional periods of up to ten years each at the discretion of DHCD, with the consent of the owner, if the Project continues to meet the FCF requirements and the requirements for an extension under the FCF Legislation, the FCF Guidelines, and the loan documents for such loan have been satisfied (including, with respect to loans granted under the FCF 2, FCF 3, FCF 4 or FCF 5 Legislation, DHCD's determination, in consultation with EOHHS, that there still exists a need for the Community-based Housing, or with respect to loans granted under the FCF 5 Legislation, Supportive Housing, and that there is continued funding available for the provision of services to the Project, and the continuing applicability of the Land Use Restriction for the duration of the loan term, as so extended).
+At the maturity date, the term may be extended for additional periods of up to ten years each at the discretion of DHCD, with the consent of the owner, if the Project continues to meet the FCF requirements and the requirements for an extension under the FCF Legislation, the FCF Guidelines, and the loan documents for such loan have been satisfied (including, with respect to loans granted under the FCF 2, FCF 3, FCF 4, FCF 5, or FCF 6 Legislation, DHCD's determination, in consultation with EOHHS, that there still exists a need for the Community-based Housing, or with respect to loans granted under the FCF 5 or FCF 6 Legislation, Supportive Housing, and that there is continued funding available for the provision of services to the Project, and the continuing applicability of the Land Use Restriction for the duration of the loan term, as so extended).

 (d) Interest Rate.
 The interest rate shall be set by DHCD in consultation with the Treasurer of the Commonwealth.
 To the extent required under applicable versions of the FCF Legislation, the interest rate shall be equal to the rate anticipated to be paid by the Commonwealth for bonds issued pursuant to the applicable FCF Legislation.